dij0s/AMR/README.md

 ![AMR on heat transfer simulation](https://i.imgur.com/yK6xnKH.png)

 ## Overview
 This project deals with the implementation of an Adaptive Mesh Refinement (AMR) method for the numerical solution of problems.
 AMR is a numerical technique that adjusts the mesh resolution based on local problem characteristics to optimize computational resources and obtain accurate solutions.

 The main goal of the project is to develop such an algorithm, designed to generate Octree (3D) or Quadtree (2D) mesh based on a time-varying physical field and a specified indicator.
 The algorithm will dynamically refine or coarsen the mesh by analyzing changes in the physical field.

-The algorithm is then applied to solve a continuous heat transfer problem, in two dimensions and observe the behavior of the mesh as the solution evolves over time.
+The algorithm is then applied to solve a continuous heat transfer problem, in two dimensions, and observe the behavior of the mesh as the solution evolves over time.
 The results are validated by comparing them with a reference solution obtained using a uniform mesh.

 The following sections provide a detailed overview of the project.